aparshin/leaflet-boundary-canvas/README.md

  * `LatLng[][][]` - multipolygon (depricated)

 All rings of boundary should be without self-intersections or intersections with other rings.
 Zero-winding fill algorithm is used in HTML5 Canvas, so holes should have opposite direction to exterior ring.

+`crossOrigin` option (Boolean) should be set if you want to request CORS enabled images.
+It is not required for the plugin itself, but can be usefull for potential plugin extensions.

+## Contruction from Other Layers

 There is a helper function to construct `L.TileLayer.BoundaryCanvas` based on already created `L.TileLayer` layer: